Unusual venues make nonconference games more memorable | Times Leader

 The 2011 North Carolina-Michigan State game on a carrier finished less than an hour before rain fell.

-A year later, condensation on the respective courts wiped out an Ohio State-Marquette game aboard the decommissioned USS Yorktown in Charleston, South Carolina, and a Georgetown-Florida game aboard the USS Bataan in Gainesville, Florida.
+A year later, condensation on the respective courts wiped out an Ohio State-Marquette game aboard the decommissioned USS Yorktown in Charleston, South Carolina, aboard the USS Bataan at Naval Station Mayport around Jacksonville, Florida.
 Florida and Georgetown did play the first half before the game was scrapped.

 During that 2012-13 season, a Syracuse-San Diego State game aboard the flight deck of the USS Midway Museum was delayed two days due to rain.
 And, windy conditions affected 3-point shooting when it was played.